2. Notebooks

 4

 There.
 Not so bad, right?
-You have just written your first code.
+You have just written your first line of code.
 When you execute a cell, the text inside it will be processed and the output will be displayed below the cell.
 If the cell contains code, it will be run by the Jupyter notebook’s underlying programming language.
 In the jargon of Python, you have entered two integers and combined them using the addition operator.

 Now try writing in your own math problem in the next cell.
 Maybe 2+3 or 2+200.
 Whatever strikes your fancy.
 After you’ve typed it in, hit the play button or SHIFT+ENTER.
 This to-and-fro of writing Python code in a cell and then running it with the play button is the rhythm of working in a notebook.